osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 $ snakemake -p
 ```

 The execution will display the actual shell commands being executed, so you can run them individually if you want.
-You can inspect the `workflow/Snakemake` file to see how the inputs and outputs of each script are specified.
+You can inspect the `workflow/Snakemake` file to see how the inputs and outputs for each script are specified.
+At the end of the execution, the generated plots will be in the `data` directory.

 ## Contact